 Mentors offer a welcoming environment and support to students new to UC.
-They also represent and promote the student experience at UC to high school groups, potential students and their parents.

 Hours involved in the activity

-For this activity you can claim a maximum of 1 learning and development outcome.
+For this activity you can claim a maximum of three learning and development outcomes per year.

 Work readiness skill/Graduate attribute